autowarefoundation/autoware/ros/src/computing/perception/localization/packages/kalman_filter_localizer/README.md

 |stddev_proc_wz_c|double|standard deviation of process noise in time differentiation expression of angular velocity z|

 note: process noise for position is calculated automatically from above values.

-# Add new measurement

-1. create subscriber and related callback function to save measured data.
-2. create measurementUpdateXXX() function, which should include *time delay calculate*, *gate*, and *kalman-filter update*.
-3. call measurementUpdateXXX() in timerCallback() function.

 # kalman filter model